Verusa-Real/PacketDDoser/README.md

 1. Is it safe?

-   For you, sure. for the victim?
-It depends which course of action you decide to take.

-2. Is it an Open-Source?

-    The simple answer is no.
+   For you, obviously!

-3. Whats the history behind the Verusa Team?
+2. Whats the history behind the Verusa Team?

    Check the History Section on this README.

-4. Where do I find the real website incase theres fake ones?
+3. Where do I find the real website incase theres fake ones?

    The real and only website of PacketDDoser will FOREVER be **verusa-real.github.io/PacketDDoser/** [Click here to be redirected.](https://verusa-real.github.io/PacketDDoser/)